tournament-js/tournament/README.md

 The `.matches` array is sorted in by comparing first `s` then `r` then `m`.
 This means a Double elimination duel tournament would have WB matches listed first in order of rounds.
 Thus, they are listed like you would look at a typical printed bracket representation, down each round, one round right, repeat down then right, finally do next bracket similarly.

 ## Scoring
 All tournament types, when instantiated have a `.score()` method.
-This always takes the `id` of the match and the array of map scores.
+This always takes the `id` of the match and the array of scores.
+The match scores must have the same number of elements as the number of players in the match and they must (in general) be able to distinguish advancers from non-advancers (score returns false in the error cases)

 Say a match has 2 players, and the match score [2, 1] is given: